truenas/middleware/docs/userguide/index.rst

 **Figure 13.4a: Select Plugin Jail to Install Into**

 |Figure134a_png|

 Click the "Upload Plugin" button.
-When prompted, "Browse" to the location of the downloaded PBI then click the “Upload” button to install the PBI.
+When prompted, "Browse" to the location of the downloaded PBI then click the "Upload" button to install the PBI.
 A status bar will indicate the progress of the installation.
 Once installed, the application will appear under the Plugins entry of the tree.
 In the example shown in Figure 13.4b, the MiniDLNA plugin has been installed.